tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 </footer>
 ```

 And what about videos and images fields ?
-If you are using them, you should know that if you retrieve them "as is" using the `get_field('my_youtube_video')`, the code will try to detect the metadata (size, orientation, lenght etc..) of the videos and images.
+If you are using them, you should know that if you retrieve them "as is" using the `get_field('my_youtube_video')`, the code will try to detect the metadata (size, orientation, length...) of the videos and images.

 What's the matter here ?
 Well, since you're hosting your medias on the cloud (or a remote service, eg: YouTube in this example), the video and images has to be downloaded on the server side to allow retrieve this information you won't need in 99% of the case.
-In this situation doing external HTTP calls from your server to the internet adds precious extra time and kills your webperformance.
+In this situation doing external HTTP calls from your server to the internet adds precious extra time and kills your site's performance.

-I've seen project spending almost 1second doing external calls, preventing the server to send HTML to the browser by fetching just 10 images information from the cloud.
+I've seen project spending almost 1 second doing external calls, preventing the server to send HTML to the browser by fetching just 10 images information from the cloud.

 In those cases you need to use `get_field('my_youtube_video', null, false)`.
-The last option (`false`), tells to retrieve the field (in this case, the YouTube url of the video, without any formatting or aditionnal treatment).
+The last option (`false`), tells to retrieve the field (in this case, the YouTube url of the video, without any formatting or additionnal treatment).
 One other case is to set the configuration of the field as a "URL" field, (and not oEmbed), and for images, "Image URL"

 Explicit is better than implicit.
 It helps your colleague to provide a more accurate code review of your work.
 That work is harder when you don't know what your template has access to.